ritlew/bf-compiler/README.md

 # bf-compiler
-A C program that converts BF instructions to x86 assembly and then compiles into an executable using nasm and ld.
+A compiler written in C that converts BF instructions to x86 assembly and then compiles into an executable using nasm and ld.

 Will work with basic programs, but there is still some bugs with looping.